Ranodj/rgt/Readme.md

 </ul>
 <br />
 <ul>
-  <li>in functions involving a filepath, if arg "startInExeDir" is true, the filepath is relative to the folder the game's executable is in.
+  <li>in functions involving a filepath, if arg "startInExeDir" is true, the filepath is relative to the game's executable directory.
 Else the filepath is absolute</li>
 </ul>